Send research and technical news articles to Melanie Thom, Newsletter Editor, at MelanieAThom@cs.com

 Membership is open to all individuals or organizations having an interest in stability, handling and use of liquid fuels.
 The membership dues are US$200 for the two-year period 2014-2015.
 Membership Application

-The circulating pictures show the interaction among the IASH members at our most recent symposium held in October 2013 where 57 presentations and 19 posters were presented.
-The Gala Awards Dinner for the 13th International Symposium was held at Kallithea Springs, a World Heritage Site.
+The circulating pictures show the interaction among the IASH members at our most recent symposium held in October 2013 in Rhodes, Greece, where 57 presentations and 19 posters were presented.
 IASH Symposiums alternate between North America and Europe every two years.
+The IASH 14th International Symposium on Stability, Handling and Use of Liquid Fuels will be held the 4-8 October 2015 at Charleston, South Carolina USA.

 Welcome to IASH